roaked/roaked.github.io/content/docs/2code/6au/_index.md

 {{< hint warning >}}
 `Disclaimer:`

 I apologize for the inconvenience caused by the drawings in this project being in Portuguese.
 I know it makes it difficult for others to understand the content.
 I have done my best to translate everything I could, but I acknowledge that there may still be some untranslated elements.
 I hope that the overall content is still manageable despite these limitations.
-Nonetheless, I thought this was a funny project so I also decided to include it... because sardines!

-It is, in addition, a very typical dish for portuguese food! 😊
+Nonetheless, I thought this was a funny project so I also decided to include it... because sardines -- a very typical dish for portuguese food!

 {{< /hint >}}